 You also design objects, and with such success that some great brands asked you to design some for them …

-Yes, I started designing because beside creating the pop cuisine I also wanted to offer to my guests everything they need.
-In my thirteen years of running my first restaurant I became well aware of the needs of guests.
+Yes, I started designing because besides creating pop cuisine I also wanted to offer my guests everything they need.
+In my thirteen years of running my first restaurant, I became well aware of the needs of guests.
 I designed plates, cutlery and glasses and now, for my new restaurant, I designed also tables and chairs.
-The chairs have a space for the bag below the seat and there is also place for phone and glasses.
-The table I designed is 80 cm high instead of ordinary 75 cm and the chairs 50 cm instead of 45 cm.
-The reason is in my belief that digestion has to start already at the table and these dimensions allow it to happen.
+The chairs have a space for the bag below the seat and there is also a place for phones and glasses.
+The table I designed is 80 cm high instead of the ordinary 75 cm and the chairs 50 cm instead of 45 cm.
+The reason is my belief that digestion has to start already at the table and these dimensions allow it to happen.
 My design is also sustainable - I made tables out of elm wood which is locally available.

 It’s great.
 I love the concept of Casa Italia.
-I love being here surrounded by olympics, even more because I am starting to teach at a culinary school in Milano in September and I want to talk also about sport.
+I love being here surrounded by the Olympics, even more, because I am starting to teach at a culinary school in Milano in September and I want to talk also about sports.
 I believe we need to talk to young people about food, health, sport, responsibility, about ethics.
-And this olympic experience of cooking based on Italian and Brasilian ingredients for the people involved in sport is very inspiring for me.
+And this Olympic experience of cooking based on Italian and Brazilian ingredients for the people involved in sport is very inspiring to me.
 You can’t be a sportsman without eating well and healthily, you can’t eat well without moving.
 Every person needs two basic things: food and movement.

-Is there any chocolate based dish in your Olympic menu?
+Is there any chocolate-based dish on your Olympic menu?

 Of course!
 We made a Caprese cake with Cacao Barry chocolate!

-Just before leaving for Rio you have also published a book about food and sport.
+Just before leaving for Rio, you published a book about food and sport.
 What is your rule number one?